juliofihdeldev/nvim/README.md

 # nvim
-My vim conf I can use across compute or env
+My nvim conf that i  can use through different compute